agab0110/Cursa-traceability-backend/README.md

 * MAIL_PORT: the port used to send emails
 * MAIL_USERNAME: the username of your mail host
 * MAIL_PASSWORD: the password of your mail host
-* MAIL_FROM_ADDRESS: the address shown when emails arrive
+* MAIL_FROM_ADDRESS: the email address shown when emails arrive
 * MAIL_FROM_NAME: the name shown when emails arrive

 **NOTICE**: The setup for the emails usually comes from your email host